 No code needed.

-Cold sores appear as tiny, fluid-filled blisters around the mouth and lips and often appear in clusters.
-Cold sores are often reccurring, although some people will only experience one outbreak in their lifetime.
-Subsequent outbreaks usually occur in the same location as the initial eruption, but are generally less severe and of lesser duration than the initial outbreak.
+Cold sores appear as tiny, fluid-filled blisters, often in clusters or patches around the mouth and lips.
+A crust will form over the affected area once the blisters break.
+Cold sores are frequently recurrent, although some people will only experience one outbreak in their lifetime.
+Subsequent outbreaks usually occur in the same location as the initial eruption, but are generally less severe and of lesser duration than the initial.

-Cold sores are usually caused by the herpes simplex virus type 1, or HSV1.
+Cold sores are usually caused by the herpes simplex virus type 1 (HSV1).
 Most people are exposed to HSV1 in childhood, usually from an infected friend or family member, although only about 30% will ever go on to show symptoms.
-As part of the herpes simplex family of viruses, HSV1 is not curable and may reoccur.
-When not active, the virus hides in the nerve cells until reemerging during the next outbreak.
+As part of the herpes simplex family of viruses, HSV1 is not curable and may recur.
+When not active, the virus hides inside nerve cells until reemerging during the next outbreak.

 Although less common, cold sores can also be caused by herpes simplex virus type 2 (HSV2), generally known as genital herpes.

-Like all herpes simplex viruses, cold sores are highly contagious and transmitted by skin-to-skin contact.
-Generally associated with HSV1, cold sores are typically transmitted through mouth-to-mouth contact, such as kissing.
+Like all herpes simplex viruses, cold sores are highly contagious and transmitted through skin-to-skin contact.
+Cold sores caused by HSV1 are typically transmitted through mouth-to-mouth contact, such as kissing.

-The HSV2 genital herpes virus can also cause cold sores, however.
-In these cases, transmission is usually through genital-to-mouth contact during oral sex.
+HSV2 (genital herpes) can also cause cold sores.
+In this case, transmission is usually through genital-to-mouth contact during oral sex.
 The reverse is also possible, with an HSV1 cold sore being transmitted to a partner’s genitals via mouth-to-genital contact.

-You can further help prevent transmission by avoiding sharing items such as toothbrushes, towels, lip balm and utensils, as well as washing your hands carefully after touching the affected area.
-If transmission is of concern, antiviral medications may be considered.
+You can further prevent transmission by avoiding sharing items such a toothbrush, towel, lip balm and utensils.
+Washing your hands carefully after touching an affected area may also help.
+Antiviral medications may reduce the rate of HSV transmission but do not eliminate the risk.

 Symptoms can appear from two to 12 days after initial exposure to the virus.
 The first sign can often be flu-like symptoms, such as fever, body aches, swollen glands in the neck, and a sore throat.